LaunchCodeEducation/lchs/src/assignments/html-me-something.rst

 Repl.it Users
 ^^^^^^^^^^^^^

-When you open a new HTML project, repl.it gives you some boilerplate code:
+When you open a new HTML project, repl.it gives you some standard code in the ``index.html`` file:

 .. sourcecode:: HTML
    :linenos: